openmelody/mt-plugin-theme-manager/README.md

 * `template`
 * `user`

-The key `type` refers to whether you're creating a `field` or a `group`.
 The key `order` determines the order that fields are displayed in on the editing screen.

 Beneath the `data` key you'll find four keys.
 The `label` key is the user-facing name for this field.